DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-11-20-managing-and-communicating-rollover-2023.md

 # New partnerships

-If you are entering a new partnership following the initial teacher training (ITT) reforms and would like additional support, please contact us as soon as possible at itt.providersupport@education.gov.uk.
+If you are entering a new partnership following the initial teacher training (ITT) reforms and would like additional support, please contact us as soon as possible at <itt.providersupport@education.gov.uk>.

 # Adding new users to your account